dido/emdrb/README.txt

 * No SSL support.
 * No support for ACLs.
 * No support for DRb over Unix domain sockets.
-* Only the basic unit tests
+* RSpec tests are very basic, and need a lot more comprehensive work.
 * Many standard configuration options for DRb still unsupported

 These and many other problems are scheduled to be addressed in the